9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 Factory reset has helped many iPhone users fix the app switcher issues.
 So, it makes sense to go for this solution as well.

-Before moving ahead, keep in mind that the factory reset will get rid of the entire custom settings and return everything back to its original state.
+Before moving ahead, keep in mind that the factory reset will get rid of the custom settings and return everything to its original state.

 • On your iPhone/iPad, go to the Settings app -> General -> Transfer or Reset iPhone/iPad -> Reset -> Reset All Settings